SwingCoder911/kitchen-app/README.md

 4. It would be nice to have the socket event queuer be placed in the serviceWorker and a space be given for consuming data via a file or stream.
 5. It would have been nice to create a swagger doc for the api
 6. I can tell there's some speed eat up in the browser.
 Had I had more time, I might search and try to find a memory/socket leak as well.
+7. I would have handled error logging on the client side more specifically and intentionally.
+I often like to try to include error messaging like `[Error: ExampleComponent] error message`
+8. I would have liked the time to go through and confirm each possible error state in the components, have that state tested and handled